movitarac/project3_monica/README.md

-Introduction
-1. General Context
+# Project 3

 Project 3 has a goal to create a library management system that can be accessible by all member or users of the e-library.
 This system includes : o    A web site designed with responsive web design (RWD).
 The user can perform different things such as :

-    Find different works and their available copies
+    Find different works and their available copies ,borrow different books,search books by author’s name, check their borrowing status and period, extend their borrowing period and return borrowed books

-    Borrow different books

-    Search books by author’s name

-    Check their borrowing status and period

-    Extend their borrowing period

-    Return borrowed books

 o    A batch that is scheduled to run and send automatically email.
 This email will be sent to all users who have not returned their borrowed books.

-Everybody in general can browse book, find works, use the ‘find a book by author’ search part and access home page.

-To borrow a book and access the profile page, a registered member must log in.

-After member login successfully, they can access the profile page, consult their borrowing list, extend and or return their loan, also make a new loan.

-A member can only extend once their borrowing period and the borrowing period will be extended for another 4weeks.

-2. Technologies
+## Technologies

 Technologies used in general to develop this application are :